integrii/rserve/README.md

 rserve Cookbook
 ===============
 Installs and does some configuration for [R](https://www.r-project.org/) and [Rserve](https://rforge.net/Rserve/).
 Package is downloaded from [rforge.net](http://rforge.net).
-Rserve listens on port 6311 by default.
+Rserve listens on port 6311 by default and accepts connections from all source IP addresses.
 No implementation of the /etc/rserve.conf file has been added to this cookbook yet.
 Feel free to add your own with your own cookbook or contribute to this repository.

 [Documentation on rserve](https://rforge.net/Rserve/doc.html)